zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

     is non-empty:
     * For each combination of key tag and digest algorithm code do:
-      * Output the message tag matching the set name with the list of name server name and IP pair from the subset (key tag and code) plus the key tag, the algorithm number and algorithm description from the table in section "[Classification of algorithms]".
+      * Output the message tag matching the set name with the list of name server IP addresses from the subset (key tag and code) plus the key tag, the algorithm number and algorithm description from the table in section "[Classification of algorithms]".
 Exclude algorithm description if not listed for the tag in [Summary].